 This spacecraft includes the use of new technologies: A small long-range, long-duration rover, powered by a small nuclear reactor, equipped to perform many scientific studies of Mars, and to demonstrate the technology for accurate landing and hazard avoidance in order to travel to difficult-to-reach sites.

-During its interplanetary cruise, several Trajectory Correction Maneuvers (TCMs) are planned to adjust its orbit to the acurate, optimal trajectory.
-Originally, scheduled were TCM No. 1 around December 11, 2011, TCM No. 2 around March 25, 2011, TCM No. 3 around June 7, 2011.
-Final landing site selection is scheduled for April 12 or 13, 2011, and landing is scheduled for August 6, 2012.
-TCM No. 1 was successfully performed on January 11, 2012, TCM No. 2 on March 26, 2012.
+During its interplanetary cruise, several Trajectory Correction Maneuvers (TCMs) had been conducted to adjust its orbit to the acurate, optimal trajectory.
+Originally, scheduled were TCM No. 1 around December 11, 2011, TCM No. 2 around March 25, 2012, TCM No. 3 around June 7, 2012.
+Final landing site selection occurred in April 2012, Mars landing was scheduled for August 6, 2012.
+TCM No. 1 was successfully performed on January 11, 2012, TCM No. 2 on March 26, 2012, TCM No. 3 on June 26, 2012, and an extra TCM No. 4 was successfully performed on July 28, 2012, with two options left before landing (which were eventually waived).